T-NOVA/TeNOR/README.md

 # TeNOR
-Repository for T-NOVA Orchestrator components
+Repository for TeNOR, the T-NOVA Orchestrator